NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 The FCB mounts to the wooden air frame as shown above by following the steps below:

 1. Use four screws and nuts to attach the FCB to the airframe.
-Include a 1/8" nylon space and a wooden spacer (not shown in this photo) to provide a gap between the two.
+Include a 1/8" nylon space and a wooden spacer (not shown in this photo) to provide a gap between the two.  **FIXME**

 ![Air frame](images/fcb_to_airframe.jpg)